Kicer86/photobroom/src/database/unit_tests_for_backends/README.md

-Directory for tests common for each back.
+Directory for tests common for each backend.
 That includes all possible operations od database.